dhellmann/pymotw-3/source/shlex/index.rst

 .. {{{end}}}

 Embedded Comments
 =================

 Since the parser is intended to be used with command languages, it needs to handle comments.
-By default, any text following a ``#`` is considered part of a comment, and ignored.
-Due to the nature of the parser, only single character comment prefixes are supported.
+By default, any text following a ``#`` is considered part of a comment and ignored.
+Due to the nature of the parser, only single-character comment prefixes are supported.
 The set of comment characters used can be configured through the :attr:`commenters` property.